 Majumder said it was hard to put their "very personal" plight on Facebook.
 But they wanted to ensure no stone was left unturned.
 They have no requirements for the surrogate except that she's healthy and willing.

 "You're putting your whole life on hold for us.
 There's nothing in the world that could replace this.

 "It's a huge commitment people would need days and weeks to get their head around it.

 "Maybe by the time this journey is over we'll learn to live without hoping for a miracle.
 But at least we'll know we tried everything."

-Fertility specialist Dr Mary Birdsall thought about 15 to 20 surrogacy cycles happen in New Zealand a year with about one third of those resulting in a successful birth.
+Fertility specialist Dr Mary Birdsall said she thought about 15 to 20 surrogacy cycles happen in New Zealand every year with about one-third of those resulting in a successful birth.

 • Email email@example.com to contact the couple.